horaciojesusgg/horacio-koombea/README.md

 The project should start on port 3001
 ## Resources

-You will be able to find a test CSV file under the "resources" directory on the project root.
+You will be able to find a test CSV file named 'test-file-koombea-horacio.csv' under the "resources" directory on the project root.

 You will be able to log in with the following credentials:
 ```bash